-"In the 70's, my Grandfather Roland and my Father François wanted to buy new lands to develop, but there was nothing available in Chouilly.
-They found new plots to buy in the Marne Valley, in the village of Verneuil, "Le cul du singe" was one of them.
+"In the 70's, my Grandfather Roland and my Father François wanted to buy new lands to plant vines, but nothing was available at that time in Chouilly.
+They found some parcels in the Marne Valley, in the village of Verneuil.
+"Le cul du singe" was one of them.

 For him, Roland and François were two strangers completely mad who wanted to grow a vineyard on this wild land!" - Carole CHAMPION

 The Champagne Cul du Singe shows a brilliant gold color with coppery reflections - a hallmark of black grape varieties.
 In the glass, a fine effervescence nourishes a delicate and persistent foam cord.
 A fruity and jovial nose displays floral aromas and delicate red fruits.
 The palate is luscious, tonic and juicy with an energetic sap.
 A finish with bitter notes and grapefruit peel.